Tress of the Emerald Sea

 Tress of the Emerald Sea is an epic fantasy novel written by American author Brandon Sanderson.
 It is part of the Cosmere fictional universe and the first book of Sanderson's "Secret Projects" Kickstarter campaign.
 It was exclusively released on January 1, 2023, by Dragonsteel Entertainment to Kickstarter backers, released online on January 10, 2023, and officially published on April 4, 2023, by Tor Books.
+In 2025 Sanderson established that the book is part of Hoid's Travails, a series narrated by the character Hoid.

 Plot

+The story is set on the planet Lumar, which has twelve moons.
+Each moon is home to a specific variety of aethers, and they rain down spores onto the planet, creating twelve seas of spores, each a different color.
+The spores act like fluid through the process of fluidization, allowing ships to sail on them.
+However, the spores grow explosively when they come in contact with water, making sailing extremely hazardous.

-Tress grew up on The Rock, an isolated island in the Emerald Sea.
-She spent her days collecting cups from passing sailors, forming an impressive collection.
-One day, Tress visited her friend Charlie, the Duke's son, but their bonding was cut short by the Duke's disapproval.
+Tress lives on the Rock, an isolated island in the Emerald Sea.
+She spends her days collecting cups from passing sailors, forming an impressive collection.
+One day, Tress visits her friend Charlie, the duke's son, but their bonding is cut short by the Duke's disapproval.

-The next morning, the Duke announced his family would be leaving for an arranged royal marriage.
-Before departing, Charlie promised Tress he would return unmarried and bring her a special cup.
-A year passed, and the Duke's family returned - but Charlie was missing.
-Tress learned he had been captured by the Sorceress after being exiled to the treacherous Midnight Seas by a furious King.
-Determined to save Charlie, Tress set out on a perilous journey.
-She boarded the smuggler ship Oot's Dream, where she befriended a talking rat named Huck.
-When the ship was ambushed by pirates, Tress and Huck escaped and joined the crew of the notorious Crow's Song.
+The next morning, the duke announces his family will be leaving the Rock to arrange a royal marriage for Charlie.
+Before departing, Charlie promises Tress he will return unmarried and bring her a special cup for each princess he avoids marrying.
+A year passes, and the duke's family returns—but Charlie is missing.
+Tress learns that after the duke realized Charlie was trying to avoid marriage, the king sent Charlie to the treacherous Midnight Sea, where has was captured by the Sorceress.
+Determined to save Charlie, Tress sets out on a perilous journey.
+She boards the smuggler ship Oot's Dream, where she befriended a talking rat named Huck.
+When the ship is ambushed by pirates, Tress and Huck escape and join the crew of the pirate ship, the Crow's Song.

-Tress quickly endeared herself to the fearful, ragged crew, including the quartermaster Fort, carpenter Ann, helmsman Salay, and the eccentric Hoid, the latter of whom had suffered a curse once inflicted by the Sorceress.
-She discovered the captain, Crow, was a "spore eater" who used her abilities to terrorize other ships.
-Tress sabotaged the Crow's Song's attacks to avoid casualties, while also secretly planning a mutiny with the crew.
-As they neared the Crimson Sea, Tress learned Crow sought a cure for her illness from the dragon Xisis.
-Tress convinced Crow to take her along, hoping Xisis could also help free Charlie from the Sorceress' clutches.
-With the crew's support, Tress set out on quest to stop the Sorceress' dark plans.
+Tress quickly befriends most of the crew, including quartermaster Fort, carpenter Ann, helmswoman Salay, surgeon Ulaam, and cabin boy Hoid, who has a curse given by the Sorceress.
+Tress sabotages the Crow's Songs attacks to avoid casualties, while also secretly planning a mutiny with the crew.
+She learns that the captain, Crow, is a "spore eater" with a condition that protects her from physical harm but will soon kill her.
+Tress also learns that Crow seeks a cure for her illness from the dragon Xisis, who lives in the Crimson Sea and offers a boon in trade for a servant who is not afraid of spores.
+Tress realizes that Crow wants to trade Tress.
+As the ship enters the Crimson Sea, Tress learns that the danger of this sea is that rain falls unpredictably.